rahulshenoykarkala/reactnd-project-myreads-starter/README.md

 Bookshelf is a react app runs on node.
 You need a node server to run this application.
-If you don't have node, please visit [node.Js downloads](https://nodejs.org/en/download/)page.
+If you don't have node, please visit [node.Js downloads](https://nodejs.org/en/download/) page.

  Installing book shelf -